French battleship Iéna: Construction and career

 Ordered on 3 April 1897, and named after the French victory at the Battle of Jena, Iéna was laid down at the Arsenal de Brest on 15 January 1898.
 She was launched on 1 September and completed (armement définitif) on 14 April 1902 at a cost of F25.58 million.
 Five days later the ship departed for Toulon, losing one man overboard and having some problems with her rudder en route, before arriving on 25 April.
 Iéna became Marquis' flagship as commander of the Second Division of the Mediterranean Squadron on 1 May and was docked for repairs during 14–31 May.
 After the completion of the repairs the ship began a series of port visits in France and French North Africa which would be repeated for most of her career.
 She spent most of January 1903 refitting and was inspected by King Alfonso XIII of Spain during a visit to Cartagena in June.
 After another refit from 20 August to 10 September, Iéna, together with the rest of the Mediterranean Squadron, visited the Balearic Islands in October.
 During the return voyage, two crewmen died while training with the manual steering gear in heavy seas.
 Marquis was relieved by Rear-Admiral Léon Barnaud on 3 November.
 Iéna conducted training exercises off the coast of Provence from 19 November to 17 December.

 Iéna participated in the fleet review off Naples in April–May 1904 when Émile Loubet, President of France, had a state visit with King Victor Emmanuel III of Italy.
 Afterwards, the Mediterranean Squadron cruised the Levant, visiting Beirut, Suda Bay, Smyrna, Mytilene, Salonika and Piraeus.
 In 1905 the ship was refitted during 15–25 April and then participated in the summer cruise of the Mediterranean Squadron, during which she visited ports in France and French North Africa between 10 May and 24 June.
 She took part in the annual fleet manoeuvres over the period 3 July–1 August.
 Rear-Admiral Henri-Louis Manceron relieved Barnaud on 16 November.
 During 12–17 April 1906, Iéna was dispatched to provide assistance to Naples after the eruption of Mount Vesuvius.
 Beginning on 3 July, the ship participated in the combined fleet manoeuvres, which included the Northern Squadron that year.
-After the conclusion of the exercise on 4 August, she spent most of the next several months refitting, aside from participating in an international naval review in Marseilles on 16 September with British, Spanish and Italian ships.
+After the conclusion of the exercise on 4 August, she spent most of the next several months refitting, aside from participating in an international naval review in Marseille on 16 September with British, Spanish and Italian ships.
 While exercising off Toulon shortly afterwards, the ship accidentally collided with and sank Torpedo Boat No. 96.